-- transferable securities and money market instruments issued or guaranteed by a Member State or by its local authorities; - transferable securities and money market instruments issued or guaranteed by any other Eligible State which is not a Member State: - transferable securities and money market instruments issued or guaranteed by a public international body of which one or more Member State(s) are member(s); - shares in the capital of a company which is incorporated under or organized pursuant to the laws of a State which is not a Member State provided that (i) such company invests its assets principally in securities issued by issuers of the State, (ii) pursuant to the law of that State a participation by the relevant Sub-Fund in the equity of such company constitutes the only possible way to purchase securities of issuers of that State, and (iii) such Company observes in its investments policy the restrictions referred in this Prospectus; - shares held by one or more investment companies in the capital of subsidiaries companies which, exclusively on its or their behalf carry on only the business of management, advice, or marketing in the country where the subsidiary is located, in regard to the redemption of units at the request of unitholders.
+- transferable securities and money market instruments issued or guaranteed by a Member State or by its local authorities; - transferable securities and money market instruments issued or guaranteed by any other Eligible State which is not a Member State; - transferable securities and money market instruments issued or guaranteed by a public international body of which one or more Member State(s) are member(s); - shares in the capital of a company which is incorporated under or organised pursuant to the laws of a state which is not a Member State provided that (i) such company invests its assets principally in securities issued by issuers of the state, (ii) pursuant to the law of that state a participation by the relevant Sub-Fund in the equity of such company constitutes the only possible way to purchase securities of issuers of that state, and (iii) such company observes in its investments policy the restrictions referred in this Prospectus; - shares held by one or more investment companies in the capital of subsidiary companies which, exclusively on its or their own behalf carry on only the business of management, advice or marketing in the country where the subsidiary is located, in regard to the redemption of units at the request of unitholders.

-If the limits in paragraph 4.2 are exceeded for reasons beyond the control of the Company or as a result of redemption requests for Shares or as a result of the exercise of subscription rights, it must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its shareholders.
+If the limitations in paragraph 4.2 are exceeded for reasons beyond the control of the Company or as a result of redemption requests for Shares of the Company or as a result of the exercise of subscription rights, it must adopt as a priority objective for its sales transactions the remedying of that situation, taking due account of the interests of its shareholders.

-While ensuring observance of the principle of risk spreading, recently created Sub-Funds may derogate from the limits in paragraph 4.2 other than those mentioned in sub-paragraphs (i) and (n) for a period of six months following the date of their launch.
+While ensuring observance of the principle of risk spreading, recently created Sub-Funds may derogate from limitations in paragraph 4.2 other than those mentioned under sub-paragraph (i) and (o) for a period of six months following the date of their launch.